-A course cut-off is the minimum OP or QTAC selection rank required for entry to a course.
-Cut-offs vary from year to year and from offer round to offer round, depending on the number and quality of applications a course receives.
+The minimum selection threshold is the minimum OP or QTAC selection rank required for entry to a course.
+Thresholds can vary from year to year and from offer round to offer round, depending on the number and quality of applications a course receives.

-The QTAC Guide includes an OP cut-off from the previous year, which you can use as an indicator of the level of achievement likely to be required to gain a place.
-It's important to remember, however, that the required OP for entry in each year may differ from the previous year, depending on the number of applicants, their OPs and the number of places available in each course.
+The QTAC Guide and USC's Undergraduate Guide includes minimum selection thresholds from the previous year, which you can use as an indicator of the level of achievement likely to be required to gain a place.
+It's important to remember, however, that the required OP for entry in each year may differ from the previous year, depending on the number of applicants, their OPs/selection ranks, and the number of places available in each course.

-You can find more information about course cut-offs on the QTAC website, or contact USC Student Central.
+You can find more information about minimum selection thresholds on the QTAC website, or contact USC Student Central.

 When are offers sent?

-The timing of an offer depends on a number of factors, including your child’s OP or entry rank and the specific university and program applied for.
+Most Year 12 students will receive their offer just before Christmas.
+However, the timing of an offer depends on a number of factors, including your child’s OP or rank and the specific university and program applied for.

-Some programs have a flexible number of places available, while others have a restricted number or ‘quota’.
-If your child has applied for a program with a quota, expect to hear in one of the scheduled offer rounds, most likely on 16 January.
+Some programs have a flexible number of places available, while others have a restricted number.
+If your child has applied for a program with a restriction, expect to hear in one of the scheduled offer rounds, most likely on 15 January.

-If the program has subject prerequisites or requires a minimum OP for entry, your child is likely to hear after OPs are released.
-This could be just before Christmas or it may be on 16 January.
+If the program has subject prerequisites (previous study that has to have been completed to gain entry into a program) or requires a minimum OP for entry, your child is likely to hear after OPs are released.
+This could be just before Christmas or it may be on 15 January.

-Some programs do not have quotas or subject prerequisites.
+Some programs do not have number restrictions or subject prerequisites.
 Students who have applied for these programs may receive offers as early as the last day of Year 12.